196 East Commerce Street

 If the prosecution cannot prove each element of your robbery or burglary charge, then you do not deserve to be convicted.
 However, many of New Jersey’s prosecutors are very good at what they do, and you will need to present an effective defense strategy in order to avoid substantial fines and years or decades in prison.

 If you have been arrested and charged with robbery or burglary, one of your first steps should be to determine what defenses you have available.
 We can help you with this, and during your initial consultation your attorney will begin gathering the information needed to determine the best way to protect you.
-Potential defenses to robbery and burglary charges in New Jersey include:
+Potential defenses to robbery and burglary charges in New Jersey that your robbery attorney will present include:

 As a defendant in New Jersey’s criminal justice system, you have a number of fundamental legal and constitutional rights.
 Most importantly for right now, you have the right to remain silent and the right to speak with an attorney.
 You should not discuss your case with anyone at the police station, jail or courthouse, and you should request to speak with an attorney right away.